ryuuto829/portfolio/content/about/about.en.md

 My goal is to always build things that provide user-focused interfaces and good user experiences.
 I love building modern applications for devices of all sizes on the web.

 I'm always trying to grow and learn something new.
-I lose track of time when I'm studying languages, reading a book, and producing music.
+I lose track of time when I'm studying languages, reading books, and producing music.

 Here are a few technologies I've been working with recently: